 -

-If the rim has a "bulge", tighten the spokes near that area to reduce the bump.
+If the rim has a "bulge," tighten the spokes near that area to reduce it.

 -

-If it looks sagging, loosen the spokes to bring it back up.
+If it looks sunken, loosen the spokes to make it pop back up.

 3. Check your progress constantly